simonirvinvitela730/project_1/README.md

   <li> View all pass reimbursement requests </li>
   <li> Change reimbursement request status </li>
   <li> Filter reimbursement requests based on status</li>
+  <li> Logout - returns user to login page and invalidates the HTTP Session</li>
  </ul>

 # Getting Started
+ First in MySQL create a database by the name of project_1 and update the hibernate.cfg.xml file to include your credentials for your database.
+ Next, in src/main/java/com.simonirvinvitela start by running App.java which will be used to create 2 employees and 1 admin users using hibernate.
+ Following this, you're going to want to run the server and go to http://localhost:8080/Project_1/.
+ You should then be able to log in as either an employee or admin.
+ Employee Logins
+ username: manonthemoon password:password
+ username: smartin1 password: password

+ Admin Logins
+ username: trisha1
+ password: bestpassword
 # Usage

 # Contributors